Lash Serum Side Effects: A Mistake I Regret

 The skin around your eyes is some of the thinnest on your body.
 The fat pads beneath it provide structural support, light reflection, and youthful contour.
 When prostaglandin analogs are applied night after night to the lash line, they migrate into this tissue.

-Studies have confirmed that prostaglandin exposure leads to measurable volume loss in periorbital fat.
+Studies have confirmed that prostaglandin exposure can lead to measurable volume loss in periorbital fat.
 Patients develop a more sunken, tired appearance, even if their lashes look better.

 This is exactly what happened to me.